Rohit-jagdale/prepvista/docs/TROUBLESHOOTING.md

 #### C. Python Version

 - Ensure Python 3.8+ is installed
-- Check with: `python3 --version`
+- Check with: `poetry --version`

 ## Debug Mode

-Enable debug logging in the backend by adding to `backend/main.py`:
+Enable debug logging in the backend by adding to `ai-backend/main.py`:

 ```python
 import logging